 All that fresh air is bound to leave you feeling peckish, and there are plenty of eateries to satiate your appetite.
 Check out Royal Brothers for the mouth-watering burger menu with all kinds of patties — beef, pulled pork, chicken, fish and pinto beans — served inside soft golden buns.
 Head to Irori, a cosy Japanese restaurant, for a delectable range of sushi, sashimi, teppanyaki and teriyaki.
 If it’s health foods you’re after, Soul Press has you covered, with sushi burritos, superfood bowls and smoothies, pressed juices, herbal tea and coffee.

 Looking for a family-friendly eatery?
-The Groove Train serves up a good range of breakfast dishes and an extensive menu of wood-fired pizzas, pastas and risottos, burgers, steaks and salads.
-There’s also the classic pub Half Moon, dishing up a seasonal menu of local and regional produce alongside an incredible selection of fine wines and craft beers from all around the world.
+Try the classic pub Half Moon, dishing up a seasonal menu of local and regional produce alongside an incredible selection of fine wines and craft beers from all around the world.

 Relax in nature at the Brighton Beach Gardens, where towering pine trees frame the sweeping city views.
 From here you can take a walk along the Bay Trail, which runs along the Port Philip Bay coastline and is shared by walkers, joggers and cyclists.

 Enjoy a cold beer in the relaxed atmosphere of lounge bar Mother’s Milk, where there’s an open fire place, leather lounges and chandeliers hanging from the ceiling.
 Another spot for a drink, tucked away in a Victorian heritage railway building from 1882, is House of Pan.
 Inspired by the Greek god of the same name, its quirky décor, ambient atmosphere, traditional rebetika music, home-style Greek meze platters and quirky cocktails are sure to impress.